j-d-r/u-boot-QCA956x/README.md

 ### Building on macOS (OS X)

 You can build using the OpenWrt/LEDE toolchain as above under macOS (OS X) as long as you install several gnu command line tools via brew.
-Note that bash is required to correct the usage of colorized echo output within the Makefiles (I was suprised how inconsistent FreeBSD is with Linux/GNU in this regard).
+Note that bash is required to correct the usage of colorized echo output within the Makefiles (I was surprised how inconsistent FreeBSD is with Linux/GNU in this regard).

 ```
 brew install bash coreutils gnu-sed